What To Expect

 - The session begins with a general meeting of all parties discussing the issues face-to-face, with the mediator facilitating the discussion, and conferencing with various parties as needed.

 Each Mediation Takes Its Own Path

 The mediation involves whatever time is necessary to resolve issues, without rushing discussions.
 The conversations continue until the mediator brings the parties to a resolution.
 Other sessions or follow-up phone calls involving the mediator may be involved.
 “I keep after people by phone to schedule subsequent sessions.
 I just do not give up.”
-At the end of mediation, a memo of mediation is written by the mediator.
+At the end of mediation, a memo of mediation is executed by the attorneys and parties.
 It cannot be used in any future legal proceedings, for or against any of the parties involved.
 (In some cases not all issues may be resolved in mediation.)